Active programs:

 Canada Guaranty Energy-Efficient Advantage – Partial refund (up to 25%) of your mortgage insurance premiums.

-CMHC, Saegen and Canada Guaranty offer the partial refund incentive for existing homes that reach the greenhouse gas target for their region.
+CMHC, Sagen and Canada Guaranty offer the partial refund incentive for existing homes that reach the greenhouse gas target for their region.

 All of the active programs require a pre and post-retrofit energy evaluation/audit by a registered energy advisor.
 Energy advisors are registered by Natural Resources Canada and are required to process their files through a registered service organization.